odow/SDDP.jl/docs/src/index.md

 # SDDP.jl

-!!! warning
-    `SDDP.jl` under went a major re-write to be compatible with JuMP v0.19 and Julia v1.0.
-The [Upgrade from the old SDDP.jl](@ref) guide has advice on how to upgrade your existing `SDDP.jl` models.

-`SDDP.jl` is a package for solving large multistage convex stochastic programming problems using *stochastic dual dynamic programming*.
+[`SDDP.jl`](https://github.com/odow/SDDP.jl) is a package for solving large multistage convex stochastic programming problems using *stochastic dual dynamic programming*.
 In this manual, we're going to assume a reasonable amount of background knowledge about stochastic optimization, the SDDP algorithm, Julia, and JuMP.

 !!! tip
     If you haven't used JuMP before, we recommend that you read the